In order to have zero-emission buildings, the European Commission plans to ban natural gas heating from households.

 Natural gas the second source of energy in the European Union behind petroleum products

-At the same time, the Commission also proposed a framework to decarbonize gas markets, shift to “renewable and low-carbon gases, in particular biomethane and hydrogen” and create a market for hydrogen.
+At the same time, the Commission also proposed a framework to decarbonize gas markets, shift to “renewable and low-carbon gases, in particular biomethane and hydrogen” and create a hydrogen market.

-In a country like Czech Republic, more than 30% of Czech households use natural gas as their main sources of heating, iRhozlas reports.
+In a country like the Czech Republic, more than 30% of Czech households use natural gas as their main source of heating, iRhozlas reports.
 For the Czech prime minister Andrej Babiš, such legislation is nonsense and disconnected from reality.